DW0RKiN/M4_FORTH/README.md

     size101 EQU $ - string101

+[FIRST.M4](./M4/FIRST.M4) will try to find the path to its directory and attach other files.
+It can detect if it lies in the same directory as the source file.
+If it lies in the subdirectory ./M4, or if it lies in the neighboring directory ../M4.
+If you have the source file elsewhere it will help to define the path manually using the M4PATH macro.

+    define(M4PATH,`/home/dw0rkin/Programovani/Forth/M4/')dnl
+    include(M4PATH`FIRST.M4')dnl
+    ORG 0x8000
+    INIT(60000)
+    PRINT("Hello World!")
+    STOP

 ## Limitations of the M4 markup language

 Macro names cannot be just `.` or `>`, but an alphanumeric name.
 So must be renamed to `DOT` or `LT`. `2dup` to `_2DUP`. `3` to `PUSH(3)`.